This site is intended for U.S. healthcare professionals.

 Tips for Patients

-A disorder characterized by a decrease in the number of platelets in a blood specimen.
+A finding based on laboratory test results that indicate a decrease in the number of platelets in a blood specimen.

 CTCAE Grades1